FAE Alumni

 Dr. Megan A. Holmes

-• Instructor, Department of Community and Family Medicine, Duke University
+• Assistant Professor, Department of Family Medicine and Community Health, Duke University Medical Center

 • Adjunct Instructor, Department of Anthropology, University of Colorado, Denver, CO